viwinkumarpadala/Fam/Readme.md

 ### up the docker compose:
 docker-compose up

-### now open another terminal and redirect to the frontend folder
+### now open another terminal and direct to the frontend folder
 cd frontend

 ### install the dependencies:
-npm init
 npm install

 ### Start the frontend part of the application: